The following information is for our 2022 award year.

 Do you mentor undergraduates in research?
 Do you know someone that does?
-NCWIT will recognize outstanding faculty mentors for their contributions working with and exposing undergraduate students to research at the 2021 NCWIT Summit.
-Members of the Academic Alliance can nominate themselves or other exceptional faculty members for the Mentoring Award for Undergraduate Research (MAUR) Award.
-We encourage all nominations and emphasize they are not restricted to women.
+NCWIT will publicly recognize outstanding faculty mentors for their contributions working with and exposing undergraduate students to research.
+Nominations can be made by a peer, student, or self.
+We encourage nominating amazing women, men, and non-binary mentors for the NCWIT Mentoring Award for Undergraduate Research (MAUR).
 The winning faculty mentors will aspire to the objectives of NCWIT by providing individual or team research experiences that include undergraduate women and lead to student accomplishment and professional success.
-The award comes with a certificate, a $5,000 gift to the winner’s institution, and travel reimbursement to the annual NCWIT Summit in May.
+The award comes with a certificate, public recognition, and a $5,000 gift to the winner’s institution.

 Please note, this award was previously named the Undergraduate Research Mentoring (URM) award.
 Nothing has changed except the name of the award.